 Matt Brady's late and unexpected departure handcuffed current head coach Chuck Martin as far as recruiting goes.
 Give Martin and his staff credit for acquiring the recruits they did so late in the signing period.
 His signing of R.J.
 Hall has genius written all over it.
 The 5-foot-10 point guard from Bloomfield, N.J. has averaged 10 points and nearly 18 minutes per game.
 Martin also brought current starter Javon Parris with him.
-Parris began his collegiate career at th
+Parris began his collegiate career at the College of Charleston before transferring to a JuCo in Kansas.
+Finally, Martin lured Daye Kaba from Boston College.
+Kaba is currently serving his year in residency following his transfer.

 Martin fortunately will not have to wait until April and May to start recruiting.
 According to the Philadelphia Daily News, wing guard Sam Prescott has verbally committed to Marist.
 Prescott is currently a senior at Imhotep Charter in Philadelphia.
 Prescott did not expect to have this opportunity.
 "It's an honor and a privilege to get a scholarship," Prescott said in his interview with the Philadelphia Daily News' Ted Silary.
 "In the back of my mind, I never thought this would happen.
 I'm being very humble about this.
 I didn't think I was a very good basketball player until I started getting calls from a couple of schools."